 You’re done with a long tough day at work.
-It was crazy and you wish you’re happy to be home.
-You can relax and enjoy a relaxing evening.
+It was crazy, and you wish you’re happy to be home.
+You can relax and enjoy a peaceful evening.

 You say “hi” to your neighbor as you walk to your door.
 Phew!
 Once you insert that key in the lock and go in, you’ll feel the tiring weight of the day’s burden fall off your shoulders.